saucelabs/sauce-playwright-reporter/README.md

 # sauce-playwright-plugin

-This Playwright plugins reports each spec to your Sauce Labs account.
+This Playwright plugins reports each project to your Sauce Labs account.

 ## Installation